Last updated in September 2015

 Oil is Germany’s chief import from Algeria, the other main imports being chemical products and other raw materials.
 The balance of trade between the two countries is virtually in equilibrium.
-In 2013, German imports from Algeria were worth EUR 2 billion.
-German exports to Algeria totalled EUR 2.1 billion in 2013.
-Germany’s principal exports to Algeria are motor vehicles and vehicle parts, machinery and chemical products (information from Germany Trade & Invest).
+In 2014, German imports from Algeria were worth EUR 2.5 billion.
+German exports to Algeria totalled EUR 2.6 billion in 2014.
+Germany’s principal exports to Algeria are machinery, motor vehicles and vehicle parts and chemical products and its main imports from there are oil and oil derivates.
+(Information from Germany Trade & Invest)

 Algeria is becoming increasingly important for Europe as a supplier of energy.
 Extensive government investment programmes, especially in infrastructure, industry and agriculture as well as housing and health care, are making Algeria an interesting investment destination for German companies.
 There are currently more than 200 German companies with a total workforce of over 2,000 operating in Algeria.
 The German-Algerian Chamber of Industry and Commerce was officially opened on 1 June 2006 as part of the Association of German Chambers of Commerce and Industry’s German Chamber Network.
 It currently has some 815 members.